Tale of Two Brothers: Context and themes

 There are several themes present in the Tale of Two Brothers that are significant to ancient Egyptian culture.
 One of these is kingship.
 The second half of the tale deals largely with Egyptian ideas of kingship and the connection between divinity and the pharaoh.
-That Bata's wife ultimately ends up pregnant with him is a reference the duality of the role of women in pharaonic succession; the roles of wife and mother were often simultaneous.
+That Bata's wife ultimately ends up pregnant with him is a reference to the duality of the role of women in pharaonic succession; the roles of wife and mother were often simultaneous.
 Also, the divine aspect of his wife's creation could be seen to serve as legitimacy for the kingship of Bata, especially since he was not actually the child of the pharaoh.
 Beyond this, Bata's closeness with the Ennead in the middle of the story also serves to legitimize his rule; the gods bestowed divine favor upon Bata in his time of need.

 There are also several references to the separation of Egypt into two lands.
 Throughout ancient Egyptian history, even when the country is politically unified and stable, it is acknowledged that there are two areas: Lower Egypt, the area in the north including the Nile Delta, and Upper Egypt, the area to the south.
 In the beginning of the story, Bata is referred to as unique because there was "none like him in the entire land, for a god's virility was in him."
 Additionally, whenever one of the brothers becomes angry, they are said to behave like an "Upper Egyptian panther," or, in another translation, like "a cheetah of the south."